SuprDewd/www.akc.is/cv.md

    Integer Sequences, Discrete Applied Mathematics, Pure Mathematics and Applications, The Australasian Journal of Combinatorics, The Journal of Combinatorial Mathematics and Combinatorial Computing.
-*  Referee work for Conferences: PP10--The eights conference on Permutation Patterns, PP09--The seventh conference on Permutation Patterns, SOFSEM09---35th International Conference on Current Trends in Theory and Practice of Computer
+*  Referee work for Conferences: PP10--The eighth conference on Permutation Patterns, PP09--The seventh conference on Permutation Patterns, SOFSEM09---35th International Conference on Current Trends in Theory and Practice of Computer